AnimeshKumarSingh0606/My-Ecommerce-Website/README.md

 # The website is hosted live on the given URL
 - Do visit the application I am sure you would like that
+- In order to make payement you have to be loggedIn to the Application then only you will be able to make orders and proceed to checkout page for making your payments .

  <a href=https://clone-3ba77.web.app/>https://clone-3ba77.web.app/</a>